CTF-handbooks/map-tester-handbook/tester-handbook.md

 - Player should be able to pick and capture flag.
 - Something what I have probably forgotten to add ¯\_(ツ)_/¯

-And finally, write your review as comment in PR. **Tell your opinion** (fun/not fun, missing license, doesn't work...).
+And finally, write your review as a comment in PR. **Tell your opinion** (fun/not fun, missing license, doesn't work...).
 Every opinion matters.